dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 Creating a Table and Indexes
 ============================

-To create a table and associated indexes, you first create a table definition.
-You start by creating the table's row defintion.
-This consists of an array of ``TypeDescriptor`` objects.
+You start by creating the table's row definition, which consists of an array of ``TypeDescriptor`` objects.
 Each element of the array represents a column definition for the table.